 Whilst your video need only play for a second to reap SEO benefits, ultimately you want your entire message heard.

 - Aim to connect with your viewer on an emotional level.
 This comes down to keeping content relevant and believable.

 - Only use watchable footage.
 This means the image is in focus and well framed and the sound is clear and sharp.
 Raw footage can be enhanced in post-production with good editing, music that sets a mood, graphics and more.

 - Keep things moving.
 This is where a great edit can do wonders by playing with the pace of a video through wise cuts and music tempo.
 At the very least, watch your video back and see where you start to switch off on the third or fourth time through.
 Show it to others and gauge their reactions.
 This will be a sign of what to take out and what to leave in.

 3. Lasting Impression

-Focus on long term brand building rather than messages centered on discount or gimmicks.
+Focus on long-term brand building rather than messages centred on discount or gimmicks.
 This will increase the lifespan of your video and attract the right audience.

 - Your brand or business vision should resonate under all videos to establish familiarity.

 - Add an element of entertainment.
 People want to either enjoy or be moved by what they watch.